dYdX - Project Breakdown | Revelo Intel

 Overview

 dYdX is a decentralized exchange for trading financial derivatives that specializes in trading perpetual contracts on digital assets.
-Initially powered by StarkEx, dYdX is migrating its matching engine and orderbook to Cosmos.
+Initially powered by StarkEx, dYdX has migrated its matching engine and orderbook to become an appchain in Cosmos.

 The platform is renowned for its user-friendly interface, low fees, and the ability to provide up to 20x leverage on positions.
 These features have positioned dYdX as a leading choice for traders seeking a decentralized alternative to centralized exchanges (CEXs).

-Since its inception, dYdX has gone through 3 versions and is in the process of transitioning to its own appchain (application-specific chain) – the dYdX chain on Cosmos.
+Since its inception, dYdX has gone through 4 versions, the latest of them introducing the dYdX chain on Cosmos.

 dYdX V3